nusdbsystem/singa-docs/content/markdown/v0.2.0/jp/layer.md

  For `WITHIN_CHANNEL`, it means the side length of the space region which will be summed up.

-### CuDNN layers

-CuDNN v3 and v4 are supported in SINGA, which include the following layers,

-* CudnnActivationLayer (activation functions are SIGMOID, TANH, RELU)
-* CudnnConvLayer
-* CudnnLRNLayer
-* CudnnPoolLayer
-* CudnnSoftmaxLayer

-These layers have the same configuration as the corresponding CPU layers.
-For CuDNN v4, the batch normalization layer is added, which is named as `CudnnBMLayer`.

 #### Loss Layers

 Loss layers measures the objective training loss.